justin-napolitano/cigarettes/README.md

 # cigarettes

 A personal reflective journal repository capturing moments and thoughts around lifestyle and anxiety, centered on the theme of smoking cigarettes.
-This repository contains a markdown-based narrative exploring personal experiences and emotions.
+This repository uses markdown files to document introspective narratives and personal experiences.

 ## Features